vcsjones/vcsjones.dev/_posts/2016-11-02-sri-with-jekyll.md

 ---

-[Subresource Integrity][1] - or SRI - is something I wanted to learn, so the natual place to get started with it is right here on my blog.
+[Subresource Integrity][1] - or SRI - is something I wanted to learn, so the natural place to get started with it is right here on my blog.
 Though it has somewhat limited value on my site since I don't use a CDN, it still proves useful with helping me understand these things in a relatively safe place.
 After all, no SLA is going to be violated if my blog's CSS doesn't load.